Niki Zimling: Youth career

 As Zimling started out his professional football career, he was called up to the Denmark U15 and Denmark U-16 and Denmark U-17.
 At one point playing for the U17 side, Zimling once captained the team, which came against Italy U17 on 14 February 2002, as they won 3–0.
 Two months later, he was called up to the Denmark U17 squad for the UEFA European Under-17 Championship in Denmark.
 Zimling started the tournament well when he scored the national side's second goal of the game, in a 2–2 draw against Netherlands U17 on 27 April 2002.
 Zimling appeared in the next two matches to help Denmark U17 reach the knockout stage, but the national U17 side were eliminated from the tournament after he missed the penalty in a shootout in a 4–3 defeat against Spain U17 on 4 May 2002.

 Having been called up to the Denmark U18, Zimling was called up to the Denmark U-19 squad for the first time in September 2002.
 On 27 February 2003 he made his debut for the U19 team.
 Zimling went on to make twelve appearances and scoring once for Denmark U19.

 In June 2004, Zimling was called up to the Denmark U-20 for the first time ahead of the Milk Cup tournament.
 He went on to make appearances for the U20 national team.
 In March 2006, Zimling was called up to the Denmark U21 squad for the first time.
 He made his debut for the U21 side, coming on as a 74th-minute substitute, in a 2–1 loss against Croatia U21 on 1 March 2006.
 In May 2006, Zimling was included in the Denmark U21 squad for the UEFA European Under-21 Championship.
 However, he suffered an injury, leading him not to play any games at the tournament, as the U21 side were eliminated in the Group Stage.
 Zimling then captained two more matches for the U21 squad by the end of the year.
 He went on to represent Denmark 48 times for various national youth teams.
 Later in the same year, Zimling was selected for the Danish under-21 national team for the UEFA U-21 Championship 2006, and was named 2006 Danish under-21 Talent of the Year.

 On 20 November 2006, Zimling was called up for the Denmark League XI national football team, for the trip to the United States, El Salvador and Honduras in January 2007, by national team manager Morten Olsen.
 He went on to make two appearances for the team.
 Zimling was also a part of the League XI team for their January 2008 tour.
-On 6 February 2008, he made his senior Danish national team debut in a friendly game against Slovenia.
+On 6 February 2008, he made his senior Denmark national team debut in a friendly game against Slovenia.